snailonbail/obsidian-vault/Roll Tempus/Moves.md

 * !
 Running Tackle    12 - Dexterity          - Damage one foe, with a chance to "stun" it
 * !
 Mace Strike          08 - Strenght           - Damage one enemy
 * !
 Mace Punch         04 - Strength            -  Cheap low damaging attack to one foe
 * ?
-Shield Guard        07 - Constitution     - Boost the strength and constitution of the user until the next turn
+Shield Guard        07 - Constitution     - Gain a small shield
 * !
 Ground Pound      20   - Strenght          - Attack all enemies, chance to stun everyone
 * Divine smite          04   - Wisdom           - Deal extra damage to all foes the user attacked this turn
 * Thousand Knives  20  -  Dexterity         - Damage and apply "bleed" to all enemies